- PART 1

 Of course there are “Problems”.
 There is no such thing as fitness or nutritional utopia.
 “Survival” and/or “Anxiety” is an inflammatory event, “low”, “high” grade, I don’t care.
 Accumulate enough, Nature shall rightfully respond with all sorts of derangements and repercussions.

-I’d wager – speaking out of my (nearing) four years persisting within this way of life can attest – “surviving” nutritionally on a limited <$30 per week is just as legitimate as “surviving” on your next 300+ pound deadlift PR attempts despite lingering L5/S1 disc degenerations, knee patella mistracks and/or addictions to painkillers.
+I’d wager – speaking out of my (nearing) four years persisting within this way of life can attest – “surviving” nutritionally on a limited <$30 per week is just as legitimate as “surviving” on your next 300+ pound deadlift PR attempts.
+On top of lingering L5/S1 disc degenerations, knee patella mistracks and/or over-reliance to painkillers.

 Risk of metabolic damage?